NASCAR caught Joey Logano wearing an amphibious-like glove in a cheating violation

 Team owner Roger Penske earlier this week twice told The Associated Press, “I didn't like that at all,” about Logano's infraction and expressed his disappointment in the veteran Penske driver.

 “It's not good.
 Period.
 I told him,” Penske said.
 “He's the leader of the team.
 Look, we are under so much scrutiny and the last thing we need to do is have any noise like that.
 It's not good for us.
-It's not good for him.
-We'll take our punches.”
+It's not good for him."

 But Blaney acknowledged all teams are consistently trying to work within a gray area — but not push the boundaries to the point that their boss, Penske, is irked with the efforts and optics of the organization.